Cherry Mint Julep

 Lainey

-love cherries! but i never have made a cherry cocktail before – but it is SO delicious, and refreshing too.
-Cherries are perfect to pair with mint!
+2. love cherries! but i never have made a cherry cocktail before – but it is SO delicious, and refreshing too.
+I’ll be making it again soon.
 Xx

 I love mint and cherries!
 I’m always trying to find different ways to incorporate cherries during the season. 🙂